Xiaolinger-Z/Epitome/README.md

 - `pre_train/pre_train_model`: it contains the scripts for training the assembly language model.
 - `dataset_generation`:  it contains the scripts to generate a dataset for multi-task learning.
 - `training_evaluation`: it contains the scripts for training Epitome.
+- `label_relationship_identify`: it contains the scripts for function name processing.

 ## Table of contents